erf/error_or/README.md

 String value = valueOrError.value;
 ```

-> Notice how similar the async ErrorOr example is to the synchronous .
+> Notice how similar the async example is to the synchronous.

 ## Additional information

-I would like to keep this package minimal, but please get in touch on github if
+I'd like to keep this package minimal, but please get in touch on github if you
-you have suggestions to improvements.
+have suggestions to improvements.

 The name was inspired by the `ErrorOr` type of [SerenityOS](https://github.com/SerenityOS/serenity/blob/master/AK/Error.h).